-What did you learn?

 What was most difficult about using the sewing machine?
 Why do we sew this inside out first?
 How much did this project cost you?
 Why do you think we sew over the top making a border?

 What to Exhibit SEWING